 E3 is a billing service that helps commercial property owners sell clean energy to tenants at market rates.
-Since electricity rates are far higher than the cost of solar in many areas, E3 helps owners turn their rooftops into a new revenue stream, increasing building value by > 10%.
+Since electricity rates are far higher than the cost of solar in many areas, E3 helps owners turn their rooftops into a new revenue stream, increasing building value by more than 10%.

 No. E3 has several partners that can perform solar construction and installs.
 We can help select a qualified solar construction partner.
 We also work whomever the property owner’s preferred construction partner is to perform the work.
 Our billing service can be added to any existing solar install at any time.